maltaweel/ImageComparison/READ.md

 This folder contains a shapefile (TM_WORLD_BORDERS-0.3) of countries that are used for nodes in the network files for sculpture comparsions.
 The nodes represent countries that are within archaeological/ancient regions (e.g, Mesopotamia equated with Iraq).
 The shapefile is used to help build the network and map it to a geographic location.

+src/:

+This is the folder that contains the code.
+The following are the sub-folders with the Python code.

+   img/:

+   The img/ folder contains the comparison.py module.
+This module deploys structural similarity and mean squared error.
+This    module is not currently used.
+It was tested to compare to the LSH method.
+The module uses the images folder, but this        folder is empty.
+The module would work if images are of the same size.